World Journal of Environmental Biosciences

 According to the latest data, Figure 1 shows that the average amount of waste produced per person ranges from 150 to 300 grams.
 The World Bank also provides comparisons of the current conditions and future projections for several regions of the world.
 According to the World Bank in 2015, the average waste generation in 2016 ranged from 0.09-0.60 kg per person per day in lower-income areas, 0.16-0.79 kg for the lower-middle income group, and 0.1-1.2 kg for the upper-middle income group.
 According to projections from the years 2016–2050, this global trend in regional garbage generation will continue to double as seen in the image above (Kumar & Agrawal, 2020).

 Street sweepers dealing with waste and dirt face many hazards (Dutkiewicz, 1997; Krajewski et al., 2002).
 In most countries, whether developing, emerging, or industrialized, road cleaning is often done manually by individuals or groups.
-Sweeping can be done with a push broom, as it is common in developing countries, or mechanically, such as with a leaf blower (Van Kampen et al., 2020).
+Sweeping can be done with a push broom, as it is common in developing countries, or mechanically, such as with a leaf blower (Van Kampen et al., 2020; Sofiah et al., 2022).
 Street sweeping is one of the most common works for disadvantaged people in India (Johncy et al., 2014).
 Nigerian research also revealed that 30% of street sweepers had no formal education (Wahab & Ogunlola, 2014).
 The majority of the 70 street cleaners from Kenya who participated in the study had minimal knowledge of occupational health risks and safety, such as the spread of infections (Sabde & Zodpey, 2008).

-The involvement of city officials is necessary to improve the quality of service delivery, which will raise citizens' socioeconomic standing (Mhlanga et al., 2019).
+The involvement of city officials is necessary to improve the quality-of-service delivery, which will raise citizens' socioeconomic standing (Mhlanga et al., 2019).
 Their poor, unsanitary living conditions in urban slums and the nature of their work expose them to potentially harmful bioaerosols that could transmit various diseases are also factors.
 Large numbers of fleas, unpleasant odors, and lack of proper protective equipment in landfills make the work environment even more unsanitary (Chandramohan et al., 2010).

 Figure 2.
 Open Waste dumping at Kudzanai market, Bangladesh (Jerie, 2016)

-A study on Safaikaramcharis in Mumbai describes the various interconnected elements of the vicious cycle that maintains successive generations of safaikaramcharis in the same line of work.
+A study on Safaikaramcharis in Mumbai describes the various interconnected elements of the vicious cycle that maintains successive generations of Safaikaramcharis in the same line of work.
 Caste is the first component.
-The second is addiction, where virtually all safaikaramcharis rely on drinking, smoking, chewing tobacco, or other drugs as coping mechanisms for employment.
+The second is addiction, where virtually all Safaikaramcharis rely on drinking, smoking, chewing tobacco, or other drugs as coping mechanisms for employment.
 The third factor is health.
 Poor health increases absenteeism and leads to the fourth factor: Debt.
-Government policies shape the sixth factor, and the final factor is how the safaikaramcharis view themselves and their line of work (Salve et al., 2019).
+Government policies shape the sixth factor, and the final factor is how the Safaikaramcharis view themselves and their line of work (Salve et al., 2019).

 Occupational hazards